-The range of an electric bike is how far you can ride on one charge.
-The problem is how to assess electric bike range.
+The range of an electric bike is how far you can ride it on one charge.
+A common problem is figuring out how to assess electric bike range.
 All electric bikes are advertised as having a particular range.
-However, these advertised ranges are usually inaccurate.
+However, these advertised ranges are often inaccurate.
 In fact, sometimes they are downright exaggerated, and may even be four times higher than the reality.
 Here is a guide to help you figure out the true range of an electric bike.

-In fact, if you think about it, it is impossible for electric bike range claims to be totally accurate.
-There are too many factors that make it different from person to person.
-These include:
+If you think about it, it is impossible for electric bike range claims to be totally accurate.
+There are too many factors that make the range different from person to person.
+These factors include:

 - what level of assistance the rider chooses;

 - the terrain they’re cycling over (you will get less range in the French Alps than you will get in the Sahara Desert);

 - how fast they go (1/3 faster = 1/2 the range);